imrulkk89/Nifty-Lambda/README.md

 ![cors setting in api gw](img/CORS.png)

 # APIs
-All the APIs are listed in `request.http` file in the `root folder`.
+All the APIs are listed in `requests.http` file in the `root folder`.

 API calls can be performed from `VS Code` if `REST Client` **Extension** is installed.